 There are a number of reasons why a web designer would want to use an HTML5 template, the key one being that they need a little assistance in kickstarting a project.
-If you have never used a template before, you might be unaware of how to find a good one.
-We have shared 5 of the best template providers that will have you designing for HTML5 in no time.
+If you have never used a template before,

 Every day, the number of people accessing the internet via their smart phones and other mobile devices (such as I Pads and tablets) is growing.
 Many believe that it won’t be long before this is the norm in terms of surfing the net, leaving desktop computers and even laptops far behind.
 Because of this, it is important that all companies focus on mobile web design.